-Love and prayers,
+Love and blessings,

-Rev. Dr. Judy Lee, RCWP
+Rev. Dr. Judith Lee, RCWP

 Good Shepherd Inclusive Catholic Community, Fort Myers, Florida

 Ruby Tuesday, also known as Stacie Pearce, had a beautiful and heartfelt send-off yesterday.
 Here are some highlights from the Memorial Service for Ruby Tuesday yesterday afternoon-Tuesday April 10 from about 4-6 PM on the river front in Fort Myers, Florida.

 I started the Service off with the help of four of the members of Good Shepherd Ministry, Harry Lee Gary, Brenda Cummings, Kathy Roddy,and Judy Alves and Pastor Marina Teresa Sanchez leading the singing: This is the day, the Lord has made, Let us rejoice and be glad in it” and This is Holy Ground.
 Then Rev. Ron Willis of Love and Compassion Ministries opened the Service with prayer and shared his reflections of Ruby’s road and closeness to Jesus.
 He, and all of the others who shared their memories also noted that Ruby could stretch our abilities to help.
 He told, with humor, a story of taking her to breakfast before an important meeting with all the difficulties of managing Ruby’s large cart of personal items.

 Janet Bartos, Director of the Coalition shared how Ruby taught her how to relate to homeless people by commenting with dry humor on her very nice and very proper suit.
 She emphasized how Ruby attended every Coalition meeting and was a great Advocate for the homeless.

 Portia Wright had created a beautiful large portrait of Ruby that we all admired as we remembered Ruby.